-A new technology center in the capital city of Juba will train young people in technology and life skills as they seek employment according to their God-given purpose.
+A new technology center in the capital city of Juba will train young people in computer and life skills as they seek employment according to their God-given purpose.

 South Sudan’s civil war has been one of the largest humanitarian crises in the past decade, causing an estimated 400,000 lives lost, displacing more than four million people, and leaving 7.5 million people in need of urgent assistance.
 Born out of war and transitioning immediately into a civil war between battling tribes in the new government, South Sudan has an extreme poverty rate of 82%, according to the most recent estimates.
-The economy is in ruins, with a lack of job opportunities causing a deep depression that has turned many young people to drugs and alcohol.
+The economy is in ruins with a lack of job opportunities causing a deep depression that has turned many young people to drugs and alcohol.

 As students graduate from the one-year training program, they will have two options: attempt to find work in the government with the help of mentors, or move upstairs to the coworking space.